splunk-terraform/terraform-provider-signalfx/website/docs/index.html.markdown

   The SignalFx provider is used to interact with the resources supported by SignalFx.
 The provider needs to be configured with the proper credentials before it can be used.
 ---

-# SignalFx Provider
+# SignalFx provider

-The [SignalFx](https://www.signalfx.com/) provider is used to interact with the resources supported by SignalFx.
-The provider needs to be configured with the proper credentials before it can be used.
+The [SignalFx](https://www.signalfx.com/) provider lets you interact with the resources supported by SignalFx.
+You must configure the provider with credentials before using it.

-Use the navigation to the left to read about the available resources.
+Use the navigation to learn more about the available resources.

-# Learning
+# Learning about Terraform and SignalFx

-If you're new to Terraform and SignalFx there are few resource we can offer to help!

-Terraform is a tool and ecosystem beyond just SignalFx.
-It's really powerful and you can check out an [Introduction to Terraform](https://www.terraform.io/intro/index.html) which covers the basic usage.
+Terraform is a powerful tool and ecosystem beyond.
+See [Introduction to Terraform](https://www.terraform.io/intro/index.html) to understand the basics of working with Terraform.

-Once you got the basics of working with Terraform down, using this provider is much easier.
-You'll probably want to check out the docs on the [SignalFlow programming language](https://developers.signalfx.com/signalflow_analytics/signalflow_overview.html#_signalflow_programming_language) as all charts and detectors will require you to provide the `program_text` in SignalFlow.
-Also keep in mind that you can open any chart or in SignalFx and click "Show SignalFlow" if you prefer to use the UI.
+See [SignalFlow programming language](https://dev.splunk.com/observability/docs/signalflow/) to learn how to create SignalFx charts and detectors using `program_text`.

 # Authentication

-When authenticating you have [two options](https://developers.signalfx.com/basics/authentication.html): an Org token or a User token.
+When authenticating to the SignalFx API you can use either an Org token or a Session token.
+See [Authenticate API Requests](https://dev.splunk.com/observability/docs/apibasics/authentication_basics/) for more information.

-Org tokens are long-lived and give the capability to manipulate dashboards, charts, and the like.
-The long-lived nature means you can set them up and forget them for a long time.

-User tokens are short-lived and provide administrative permissions to edit integrations.
-These expire relatively quickly (30 days at the time of this writing) but allow the manipulation of some more sensitive resources.
-Resources that require this are flagged in their documentation.

-~> **NOTE** Per the above, it is beneficial to separate the less sensitive resources (dashboards, etc) from the more sensitive (integrations) such that you don't have to reup the token all the time.
+~> **NOTE** Separate the less sensitive resources, such as dashboards, from the more sensitive ones, such as integrations, to avoid having to change tokens.

-## Example Usage
+## Example

+The following example shows how to configure the SignalFx provider for Terraform:

 ```hcl
 # Configure the SignalFx provider